signalfx/maestro-ng/README.md

     the hostname or IP address of a specific container from a given service, and
-  - `get_specific_port(service, container, port, default)`, to retrieve the port number of a specific named port of a given container.
+  - `get_specific_port(service, container, port, default)`, to retrieve the external port number of a specific named port of a given container.
+  - `get_specific_exposed_port(service, container, port, default)`, to
+    retrieve the exposed (internal) port number of a specific named port of a given container.

 Working with image registries
 -----------------------------